What makes New Zealand milk so good?

 Thanks to New Zealand’s temperate climate, cows here can graze outdoors all year round.
-And being predominately grass-fed (rather than grain fed) their milk is richer in omega-3 fats, vitamin E, beta-carotenes and CLA (that’s a beneficial fatty acid called conjugated linoleic acid).
+And being predominately grass-fed (rather than grain fed) their milk is richer in omega-3 fats, beta-carotenes and CLA (that’s a beneficial fatty acid called conjugated linoleic acid).

 These important nutrients, along with our rigorous testing and quality standards, enable us to meet the highest customer expectations.